IDMEFv2/.github/profile/README.md

 ## Welcome to the official IDMEFv2 standardisation efforts Git Hub

-   The Incident Detection Message Exchange Format version 2 (IDMEFv2) provides a way to describe any incidents detected on cyber and/or physical infrastructures.
+   The Incident Detection Message Exchange Format version 2 (IDMEFv2) is a universal format to describe any events and incidents happening on cyber and/or physical infrastructures.

-   The format is agnostic so it can be used in standalone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring systems.
+   It's agnostic so it can be used in stand-alone or combined cyber (SIEM), physical (PSIM) and availability (NMS) monitoring systems.
 IDMEFv2 can also be used to describe cyber and physical potential threats (CTI/PTI).

-   IDMEFv2 improves situational awareness by facilitating correlation of multiple types of events using the same base format thus enabling efficient detection of complex and combined cyber and physical attacks on critical infrastructures.

    Please visit the IDMEFv2 Wiki for more informations on IDMEFv2 : https://github.com/IDMEFv2/idmefv2-drafts/wiki